w3c/edit-context/security-privacy.md

 ## 2.8.
 What data does this specification expose to an origin?
 Please also document what data is identical to data exposed by other features, in the same or different contexts.

 EditContext exposes text that has been typed by the user.
+This is the same data that is exposed when an origin has a `contenteditable=""` DOM element or other types of editable fields.

 This data is not exposed to another origin nor does it allow to access data from other origins.

 ## 2.9.
 Does this specification enable new script execution/loading mechanisms?